 Your results are so much better if you don’t use color straight out of the tube when painting with gouache.
 Mix your colors and establish a color palette for your painting before you put brush to paper.
 You’ll be so happy you did.

 What to do with the results?
 Make a greeting card, of course!
 Hope you enjoy it.
 What mediums are you experimenting with these days?
 Jot your questions or comments below.
 I’d love to hear what you are working on.

 Let’s keep in touch!
 Subscribe to Terra Kind Studio’s “A Creative Life” Blog and received posts about art, the art process, life as an artist, and exhibit news right to your inbox.
 No worries.
 Post frequency is around twice a month so I won’t overwhelm.

 Be kind to the earth.
-Be kind to yourself and others.
+Be kind to others and especially be kind to yourself.